 My doctor did set me up with a nutritionist, who gave me some suggestions on how to change my diet.
 But mostly the recommendation seemed to be to look at food labels and avoid them if any of the first three ingredients was sugar in any form.
 It was easy enough to do, so that's what I did.
 But it turned out that it wasnt the right thing to do.

-About two years after my diagnosis, a woman in my karate class who was a nurse and type 1 diabetic told me she didnt think I was getting the right type of INVALID ARTICLE ID.
+About two years after my diagnosis, a woman in my karate class who was a nurse and type 1 diabetic told me she didnt think I was getting the right type of treatment.
 I started to see her doctor, who was an endocrinologist.
 The difference was like night and day.

 He immediately put me on oral medications, and I had all kinds of tests for my eyes, kidney function, and cholesterol.
 I went through some highs and lows with my new medication, but I had improved hemoglobin A1c readings, which I had never even heard of before.
 It was all new to me, but I felt very secure and comfortable.